 - 5.3.5.
 These swap and government bond RICs are general RICs describing the specific instruments and their available tenor points within Refinitiv's data universe.
 To access specific tenor points, use is made of tenor specific RICs according to the following conventions: - a) for SWP plain vanilla IRS RICs: remove the "IRS="-part of the RIC and append the code for the tenor of interest using convention "XX=", where XX can be "1M", "3M",..., "1Y",...,"50Y" according to the available tenors from the general RIC.
-For example: "EURAB6E10Y=" is the RIC for the 10-year EUR par swap rate of interest.
-Note: for the Mexican peso the relevant XX-parts are "13M", "26M", "39M", "52M", "65M", "91M", "130M", "195M" and "260M". - b) for SWP OIS RICs: the general RIC for the tenor of interest is denoted by "CCCXXOIS=", where CCC is in general the three letter ISO4217-code and XX is analogue to the SWP IRS tenor coding convention.
-For example: "JPY10YOIS=" is the Japanese Yen 10 Year TONAR Overnight Index Swap. - c) for GVT RICs: the general RIC to access a specific tenor point is "CCGOVXXZ=R", where CC is in general the two letter ISO3166-code and XX is analogue to the SWP tenor coding convention.
-Example: "USGOV5YZ=R" is the RIC for the 5-year USD zero government bond yield of interest.
-Exception: for Chile the CC-part used is actually "CLP". - 5.3.6.
-Refinitiv's identifiers used: Fields "Universal Close Price" (GVT and Nykredit indices), "Mid Price" (SWP) and "Close" (OIS) for Datascope Select RICs. - 5.3.7.
+For example: "EURAB6E10Y=" is the RIC for the 10-year EUR par swap rate of interest. - b) for SWP OIS RICs: the general RIC for the tenor of interest is denoted by "CCCXXOIS=", where CCC is in general the three letter ISO4217-code and XX is analogue to the SWP IRS tenor coding convention.
+For example: "JPY10YOIS=" is the Japanese Yen 10 Year TONAR Overnight Index Swap.

+- c) for GVT RICs: the general RIC to access a specific tenor point is "CCGOVXXZ=R", where CC is in general the two letter ISO3166-code and XX is analogue to the SWP tenor coding convention.
+Example: "USGOV5YZ=R" is the RIC for the 5-year USD zero government bond yield of interest. - 5.3.6.
+Refinitiv's identifiers used: Fields "Universal Close Price" (GVT and Nykredit indices), "Mid Price" (SWP/OIS) for Datascope Select RICs. - 5.3.7.
 Where the field "Universal Close Price" returns discount factors (GVT), the data is converted to the underlying annually compounded spot rates before application, where relevant, of the credit risk adjustment. - 5.3.8.
-Although the EUR zero government bond yields are available from Refinitiv (RIC: O#EUGOVZBMK=ECB), it should be noted that the underlying data are not always perfectly aligned with the ECB Euro-Area-All-Bonds source data available from the ECB statistical data warehouse (SDW).
+Although the EUR zero government bond yields are available from Refinitiv (RIC: 0#EUGOVZBMK=ECB), it should be noted that the underlying data are not always perfectly aligned with the ECB Euro-Area-All-Bonds source data available from the ECB statistical data warehouse (SDW).
 Therefore, the EUR zero government bond yields are being downloaded directly from the ECB SDW. - 5.3.9.
-Specific cases are:

-- a) For those non-euro countries with contracts where the benefits guaranteed to the policy holders are valued in euro while the payments (including the evolutions of the exchange rate) are in the local currency, the term structure is derived on the basis on the interest rates denominated in the local currency. - b) For the Bulgarian lev and the Danish krone, the basic-risk-free interest rate term structures are based on the financial instruments used for the euro because these two currencies meet the legal conditions to be considered as pegged to the euro.
+Specific cases are: - a) For those non-euro countries with contracts where the benefits guaranteed to the policy holders are valued in euro while the payments (including the evolutions of the exchange rate) are in the local currency, the term structure is derived on the basis on the interest rates denominated in the local currency. - b) For the Bulgarian lev and the Danish krone, the basic-risk-free interest rate term structures are based on the financial instruments used for the euro because these two currencies meet the legal conditions to be considered as pegged to the euro.